Plant care and cultivation

 Begonias

 Begonias are plants that adapt well to moderate climates and do not tolerate direct sun.
 This is because they are prone to burning, so they are plants that require partial shade.
-There is an enormous variety of leaves, colors and shapes of begonias, but the entire genus characteristic for having spectacular leaves and very striking small or large flowers.
-They are herbaceous in appearance with red begonias being shown in the photo below.
+There is an enormous variety of leaves, colors and shapes of begonias, but the entire genus is characterized by having spectacular leaves and very striking small or large flowers.
+They are herbaceous in appearance, with red begonias being shown in the photo below.

 The Best Partial-Shade Plants - Begonias